google/clusterfuzzlite/docs/build_integration.md

 ## project.yaml {#projectyaml}

 This configuration file stores project metadata.
-The following attributes are
+Currently it is only used by `helper.py` to build your project.
-supported:
+The only field you must fill out in this file is:

 - [language](#language)